SeresBeata/achievement-6/README.md

 - Use Expo to set up the React Native project
 - Use Android emulator (Android Studio) to test how the app looks and behaves in different environments
 - Use Gifted Chat React Native library to create chat UI
+- Use Firestore database in real time via the React Native app

 ### Demo of the App